ani-per/playtesting-bot/README.md

 This is a Discord bot that can be used to playtest ACF-style quizbowl questions.
 After the bot is invited to a server and configured, it can be used for either or both of two situations:

-* Internal "**asynchronous**" playtesting (question-by-question)
+* Internal "**asynchronous**" playtesting (*question-by-question*)
-  * As questions are written and edited, they can be playtested internally by other members of the editing team.
-This occurs asynchronously, with each member playing the question individually.
+  * As questions are written and edited, they may be playtested internally by other members of the editing team.
+This occurs *asynchronously*, with each member playing the question individually.
-  * In this situation, editors play questions via DMs with the bot.
-Each question can be discussed in an associated thread.
-The results are published to a new thread in another channel.
+  * In this workflow, editors play questions via DMs with the bot.
+Each question may be discussed in an associated thread.
+  * The conversion statistics are published to a new thread in a "results" channel (e.g. `#results`).
-* External "**bulk**" playtesting (packet-by-packet or category-by-category)
+* External "**bulk**" playtesting (*packet-by-packet* or *category-by-category*)
-  * Once a set reaches the stage at which packets are being assembled, packets can be playtested as a whole with a troupe of playtesters who are not on the editing team.
-This occurs in "bulk," with the troupe at once hearing all of the questions in a given packet being read over audio.
+  * Once a set reaches the stage at which packets are being assembled, packets or categories may be playtested as a whole with a troupe of playtesters who are not on the editing team.
+This occurs in "*bulk*," with the troupe at once hearing all of the questions in a given packet being read over audio.
-  * In this situation, playtesters give answers in a bulk playtesting channel.
-Playtesters use reactions to indicate their results for each question (e.g. "10"/"0" for tossups; "E"/"M"/"H" for bonuses).
-Each question can be discussed in an associated thread.
+  * In this workflow, playtesters give answers in a bulk playtesting channel.
+Playtesters use reactions to indicate their results for each question (e.g. `10`/`-5` for tossups; `E`/`M`/`H`/`0` for bonuses).
+Each question may be discussed in an associated thread.
+  * The conversion statistics and links to each question thread are published to a new thread in an index channel (e.g. `#questions`).

 The bot was created by [Jordan Brownstein](https://github.com/JemCasey) in 2023 for the production of 2024 Chicago Open.
 Jordan wrote the bulk of the code, and in 2024 [Ani Perumalla](https://github.com/ani-per) added a few new features for the production of 2025 ACF Regionals.
 [Ophir Lifshitz](https://github.com/hftf) designed the bulk playtesting react emojis and provided suggestions and feedback on features.